freifunk-gluon/gluon/docs/user/site.rst

 To some extent, it will even allow us to further modularize existing Gluon packages, without necessitating changes to existing site configurations.

-It is still possible to override such automatic rules using *GLUON_SITE_PACKAGES* (e.g., ``-gluon-status-page-mesh-batman-adv`` to remove the automatically added package *gluon-status-page-mesh-batman-adv*).
+It is still possible to override such automatic rules by removing them using *packages* in the image-customization file
+(e.g., ``features { '-gluon-status-page-mesh-batman-adv' }`` to remove
+the automatically added package *gluon-status-page-mesh-batman-adv*).

 For convenience, there are two feature flags that do not directly correspond to a Gluon
 package: